 |Sebastopol||55||unknown||< 1990||≥ 2||≥ 2|

-The Resilient City – Before the Disaster, San Francisco Urban Research Center (SPUR)
+The Resilient City – The Dilemma of Existing Buildings, San Francisco Urban Research Center (SPUR)

 The City of Oakland is taking steps to identify soft-story multi-unit buildings vulnerable to collapse in earthquakes.
 Past earthquakes have demonstrated that these buildings pose a safety risk to tenants and occupants, a financial risk to owners and risk the recovery of the City and region.
 In 2008 Oakland surveyed its multi-family buildings with five or more units and in 2009 Oakland passed an ordinance that required the owners of these buildings to complete a simple evaluation of the ground floor.
 The 2013 report documents the data collected thus far as a result of that ordinance and recommends next steps the City and residents can take to reduce damage to multi-unit wood-frame soft-story buildings in an earthquake.